fsmk/planet/README.md

 To add a new blog, following steps need to be followed:

 1. Raise an issue in the project mentioning your association with FSMK and Free Software in general.
 Also share links to 3 blogs that you have written in your blog related to Free Software.
+This is just a simple screening criteria to ensure that we do not have too many blogs which are mostly inactive.
 2. Fork the project on github and add the following to the config.ini file which is in "fsmk" directory.
 <pre><code>